Complementary Products

 Occlusives

 A good moisturiser will have ingredients that help to impart moisture into the skin and help with other aspects of overall skin health, but the reality is that a moisturiser’s main weapon is actually to prevent naturally occurring moisture getting out.
-The challenge is to enable this barrier function against moisture loss whilst not disabling the ability of your skin to breathe.
+The challenge is to enable this without stopping the skin from being able to breathe.

 Silicones and petrolatum, for example, are excellent barrier products (bear in mind one of their biggest uses is as industrial sealants!) but they are also known to block gases (including air) which can lead to other skin issues.